axeII/axell.dev/content/about/index.md

 >}}
 Started as an intern managing GitLab and CI/CD at Kiwi.com.
 Returned to my career after completing a master's degree at university.
 Worked as a Python engineer, but after a few years, found my way back to DevOps.

-Currently a DevOps engineer at KM company, handling cloud, Git pipelines, and security.
-Enjoy working with Kubernetes (although it can be challenging sometimes 🤣).
-Maintain a home lab project for IaC and GitOps practice and occasionally break the home network🚨.
+Currently a DevOps engineer at Capital Markets Gateway company, handling kubernetes clusters (AKS), infrastrastructure (terraform) and pipelines (Github).
+Enjoy working with Kubernetes.
+In my free time I maintain project called HomeOps (IaC and GitOps practice) and occasionally break network at home 😱.
 {{< /typeit >}}
 <!-- This blog is open sourced here: https://github.com/axeII/my-blog -->